 While digital options are certainly going to eat into the job market for stenographers (market sources anticipate the number of jobs to slow), there is still an anticipated shortage.
 The average age of stenographers is well into their fifties, and in the next ten years, the retirement wave is expected to create a shortage of stenographers.
 This makes stenography a very viable career even as the industry becomes increasingly digital.

-As a one-stop-shop for legal support services, NAEGELI provides highly skilled court reporters, after-the-matter transcription services, and cutting-edge technology for everything from transcription to videoconferencing.
+As a one-stop shop for legal support services, NAEGELI Deposition & Trial provides highly skilled court reporters, after-the-matter transcription services, and cutting-edge technology for everything from transcription to videoconferencing.
 Our stenographers are extremely vetted and ready to aid in any court or legal proceeding, with accuracy exceeding industry expectations.
-For stenographer services or inquiry for work as a court reporter, contact us today!
+For stenographer services or inquiries about work as a court reporter, contact us today!